WHAT IS PEP?

 How soon should I get PEP?

-The sooner PEP is started after exposure to HIV the better, but it needs to be started within 72 hours.
+The sooner PEP is started after exposure to HIV the better.
+It is most effective when started within 24 hours, but it needs to be started within 72 hours.
 The longer you wait, the greater the chance that PEP won’t work.
 PEP usually isn’t given more than 72 hours (3 days) after exposure as studies show it is unlikely to be effective.

 However, if you are unable to access PEP within the 72 hours, even if it has been up to 5-7 days since the exposure occurred, it is still worth seeking medical advice to see what your options are.
 This may include commencing a 3-drug combination of antiretroviral medications as soon as possible just in case you have become HIV positive.
 In this case, you would be starting very early treatment and minimising the damage to your immune system.